 - 1. Power off the device. - 2.
-While using a paper clip or push pin to press in the reset switch, power on the unit, wait for the OLED reset menu on the front to display, then release the reset switch.
+While using a paper clip or push pin to press in the reset switch, power on the unit, wait for the reset menu on the front to display, then release the reset switch.

-The OLED will display the reset menu.
+The LEDs will indicate the reset menu is active.

-3. Push the Backup button on the front panel to scroll through the menu to the OS Reinstall option.
+3. Push the Backup button on the front panel to scroll through the menu to the OS Reinstall option (USB LED off, Disk 1 LED off, Disk 2 LED off, Disk 3 LED on, Disk 4 LED off).

-4. Press the recessed reset button once at the back to confirm the menu selection and proceed with that option.
+4. Press the reset button once to confirm the menu selection and proceed with that option.